 In which of the following areas do you most need partners or support?

 Please explain in more detail here.

 As a leader I have ambition to make the organization a leading global refugee led organization.
 I would love to use my story to motivate and inspire people around the world, and mentorship and coaching for international experts will help us to continue to grow in this domain.
 I aim to continue learning, increasing my knowledge through educational training, and to mobilize financial resources and build my capacities to lead my team on the path of success.

 What organizations would you like to partner with, and how would you like to partner with them?

 We would love to partner with the Stavros Niarchos Foundation (SNF), The Bohemian Foundation and the Ford Foundation to help us amplify voices of refugee through creativity and free expression as well as to support to growth of our cultural exchange festival, the Barr Foundation support our work of elevating Art& Cultural from Dzaleka Refugee Camp.

-- Trésor Nzengu Mpauni Founder & CEO, Tumaini Letu
+- Mr Trésor Nzengu Mpauni Founder, Director, Tumaini Letu